fission-codes/fission/README.md

 ```

-Migrations will be performaned automatically when running the server
+Migrations will be performed automatically when running the server

 ### Commands